Difference between financial accounting and management accounting

 1. Meet the Legal Requirements

-Complying with the legal mandates when constructing financial statements is critical, including adhering to Indian Accounting Standards (IND AS) and Generally Accepted Accounting Principles (GAAP).
-The team responsible for preparing these documents must be aware of all applicable laws.
-Both financial and managerial accounting documents must also be in line with any relevant accounting regulations.
+Complying with legal mandates when constructing financial statements is critical, including adhering to Indian Accounting Standards (IND AS) and Generally Accepted Accounting Principles (GAAP).
+The team responsible for preparing these documents must know all applicable laws.
+Both financial and managerial accounting documents must also comply with relevant accounting regulations.

 2. Communicating the Transactions

-At the end of every fiscal year, it is imperative that financial reports and statements be delivered to each stakeholder in the company.
+Financial reports and statements must be delivered to each company stakeholder at the end of every fiscal year.
 These stakeholders include investors, creditors, lenders, and banking organizations.
-The results must be clearly communicated, so all parties involved understand their implications.
-Financial and managerial accounting are also a bit different.
+The results must be communicated so all parties involved understand their implications.
+Financial and managerial accounting are also slightly different.

 3. Analyzing Transactions

 Accurately assessing a company’s financial activity requires a team to analyze each transaction as it occurs and verify its authenticity.
-Authentic transactions are recorded in order to evaluate profit or loss, with the data summarized in trial balance form and ultimately presented on a balance sheet.
+Authentic transactions are recorded to evaluate profit or loss, with the data summarized in trial balance form and ultimately presented on a balance sheet.
 By taking this proactive approach toward accounting, fintech companies can understand their overall financial standing accurately.
-Both Financial and managerial accounting documents ensure that all stakeholders have the necessary information to effectively manage their investments.
+Financial and managerial accounting documents ensure all stakeholders have the information to manage their investments effectively.

 4. Systematic Record of Transactions